jucian0/createform/docs/pages/docs/api-reference/create-form.md

 ---
 title: createForm
 description: This guide describes all resources of createForm function.
-tags: react, form, useform, use-form, debounce, debounced, hook, yup, validation, form-error, error
+tags: react, form, useform, createform, use-form, debounce, debounced, hook, yup, validation, form-error, error
 ---

 # createForm

-Useform does not have a huge API, in fact it's a tiny API, witch means you don't have a lot of things to learn, but that does not means that **UseForm**, is not powerful, this library provides you all resources you need to deal with forms in React applications.
+Createform does not have a huge API, in fact it's a tiny API, witch means you don't have a lot of things to learn, but that does not means that **Createform**, is not powerful, this library provides you all resources you need to deal with forms in React applications.

-This function is the main resource of **useForm** library, it return hook function, as others React hooks, this function should be executed inside a component.
+This function is the main resource of **Createform** library, it return hook function, as others React hooks, this function should be executed inside a component.

 ### createForm params

-- **initialValues** - The initial values of the createForm function depend on the initial values of the form fields that you want to manage with the hook.
-For example, if you want to manage a form with three fields - name, email, and password - the initial values of the useForm hook would look something like this:
+- **initialValues** - The initial values of the `createForm` function depend on the initial values of the form fields that you want to manage with the hook.
+For example, if you want to manage a form with three fields - name, email, and password - the initial values of the Createform hook would look something like this:

 ```js
 const yourHookForm = createForm({